P5R Vinesauce Mod – Devlog #3

 Custom Models – 25% Done

-Many of Vinny’s custom player models are at least designed, and of those, most have been implemented.
-On the other hand many haven’t even been started, but those will be easier since they will still use most of the original model they replace.
+Many of Vinny’s custom player models are at least designed, and most of those have been implemented.
+However, plenty still need to be started.
+The good news?
+Many of the remaining models will be easier to create since they’ll reuse parts of the original models they replace.

-Also, I need to finish implementing Vinesene, Vinny’s starter Persona– also designed by CheesyDraws.
-(Yes, it’s green Arsene with a mushroom on his head, which is surprisingly effective).
-No other custom Personas have been designed, but I wouldn’t be opposed to ideas for those either!
+Oh, and I still need to finish implementing Vinesene—Vinny’s starter Persona, also designed by CheesyDraws.
+(Yes, it’s a green Arsene with a mushroom on his head.
+Surprisingly effective.)
+No other custom Personas are in the works yet, but I’m open to ideas!

 Custom Textures – 25-50% Done